Questions about Child Labor Laws? Questions about Work Permits for minors? Need to report a suspected violation?

 - Setting up, adjusting, cleaning, oiling or repairing power-driven food slicers and grinders, food choppers

 There are many other prohibited occupations.
 For a complete listing, see the Arkansas Child Labor Laws and Administrative Regulations.

-Sixteen and seventeen year old children do not need a work permit.
+Sixteen and seventeen year-old children do not need a work permit.
 However, there are federal laws that limit the types of work they can perform.
-State law limits the hours that may be worked by minors under the age of eighteen.
+State law limits the hours that may be worked by minors under the age of seventeen.
 For information on these limitations, please visit the Youth Rules website or call the U.S. Department of Labor at 501-223-9114.